coreyauger/flv_socket_filter/README.md

 The only requirement are the direct show base classes.
 Sockets are winsock implementation.

 # Usage
 Currently the filter has the listening port hardcoded.
 You could add this as an option to the filter option page if you so desire.
-One this filter is up and running you can connect to it via the port number and start to inject your FLV.
+Once this filter is up and running you can connect to it via the port number and start to injesting your FLV.

 # Example
 Here is an example client written in C# that will connect and write the FLV to disk.